contentauth/c2pa-python/docs/native-resources-management.md

 # reader is closed first, then file
 ```

 The order matters because the `Reader`'s native pointer reads the file's data through a [`Stream`](#streams) wrapper: the native library calls back into that stream to read bytes.
-Close the file first, and those callbacks are still reachable from native code but read from a closed file, which can read freed memory.
-Closing the Reader first frees the native pointer while the file is still open, and only then closes the file. `with` guarantees this order: whatever is listed later, or nested deeper, is torn down first.
+Close the file first, and those callbacks stay reachable from native code but read from a closed file, which can read freed memory.
+Closing the Reader first frees the native pointer while the file is open, then closes the file. `with` guarantees this order: whatever is listed later, or nested deeper, is torn down first.

 ## Lifecycle states